jezze/berk/README.md

     $ berk config set password MySecretPassword myhost

+If you set a password, that will take precedence over your ssh keys.

 ### Executing jobs

 Now it's time to execute a command on your remote.
-Since berk is intended to be used with many remotes simultanously we are gonna issue the same command multiple times on the same remote.
+Since berk is intended to be used with many remotes simultanously we are gonna issue the same command to multiple remotes.

     $ berk exec "uptime" "myhost" "myhost"

-This command will check the uptime on the same remote twice.
-In normal circumstance you will typically use different remotes.
+This command will check the uptime on "myhost" twice.
+In normal circumstance you will typically use different remotes but since we only defined one, this will have to do.
 You can add more remotes using berk remote add.

-Take notice of the id value that is printed.
-The id number is used to identify each call to berk exec.
-You can use the number to inspect the log for that particular id:
+Take notice of the id that is printed.
+That id number is used to identify this execution.
+You can use the number later to inspect the results of the execution.

+By default, berk will run all jobs in parallell and asynchronously.
+There are flags to exec that changes this behaviour:

+    -n: No forking.
+Basically jobs will not fork and instead run sequentially and berk will exit when all jobs are done.
+    -s: Sequential.
+Only when one remote is done will the next start.
+Berk will exit before finishing.
+    -w: Wait.
+Only used with -s.
+Berk will wait for everything to finish before exiting.

+If you want to wait for a job to finish you can run:

+    $ berk wait <id>

+If a job takes to long or has become stuck you can kill it with:

+    $ berk stop <id>

+Next, we will check on the results.

+### Looking at results

+Remember the id you got from your the exec command in the previous section?
+To look at the status of it you can run:

     $ berk show -i <id>

-Or to just show the latest one, which will give you the same result:
+Or to just show the latest one, which in this case will give you the same result:

     $ berk show